Wabash Railroad: Missouri

 In 2003, during a dispute caused by inter-community rivalries and jealousies over industrial development along the line, the owner, Green Hills Rural Development, Inc. "sold" the railroad to the City of Chillicothe, MO, (all real estate, rails, tools, rolling stock and locomotives) for $32,500.
 Thereafter, the line was immediately appraised for $1.53 million, not including rolling stock or other tools or equipment and inventory of the short line railroad.

 On December 8, 2006, the Chillicothe Constitution-Tribune reported that the city of Chillicothe sold the majority, about 30 mi, of the railroad to Seattle-based Montoff Transportation, LLC for $976,000.
 The part of the railroad that was sold had been embargoed since 2004.
 The city still owns the railroad to the city's industrial park and to a location just east of Chillicothe, where future development is planned.
-Today, the part of the railroad south of Norville has been abandoned and dismantled, and the city has pocketed a large sum of cash.
+Today, the part of the railroad south of Norville has been abandoned and dismantled.
 On January 29, 2008, The Chillicothe City Press reported that the city council had voted to buy back the right of way previously sold to Montoff Transportation, paying $10 to acquire the 100' wide by 29-mile long corridor.
 The stated intention was to gradually develop a trail.
 The report further stated that, though Montoff had the right as part of salvaging the rails to remove the bridges along the right of way, the cost to do so had been excessive.
 Instead, the deteriorated decks, which were sufficient for light duty use such as a trail, were being left.